Trayce Thompson Preview, Player Props: White Sox vs. Tigers

 Trayce Thompson At The Plate

-- Thompson is batting .160 with a double, six home runs and 18 walks.
+- Thompson has a double, six home runs and 18 walks while hitting .168.

-- Thompson has had at least one RBI in 12% of his games this season (six of 50), with two or more RBI four times (8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Thompson has driven in a run in six games this season (11.8%), including four games with more than one RBI (7.8%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.